tecladocode/web-dev-bootcamp/curriculum/section05/lectures/04_step_2_populating_the_backlog/README.md

 Don't get too bogged down with writing everything you can think of at the very start.

 Instead, focus on big ideas.
-Focus on your users and User Stories.
+Focus on your users and User stories.

 I'll write those first in the Product Backlog: